 Do you love the DIY raw wood look on furniture?
 Me too!
-I’m seeing it pop up all over with the farmhouse style.
+I see it pop up all over with the farmhouse style.
 But I also love paint and wood combinations when it’s appropriate.
-Today’s furniture makeover started out as an experiment that took me by surprise and I can’t wait to show you how it turned out.
+Today’s furniture makeover started as an experiment that took me by surprise, and I can’t wait to show you how it turned out.
 Today, I’ll show you how to create an ombre paint finish on raw wood furniture.
 It’s pretty cool!

 DIY Raw Wood Look Furniture – Ombre Paint Finish